 Our ability to achieve our investment objective depends on our Investment Team's ability to identify, evaluate, finance and invest in suitable companies that meet our investment criteria.
-Accomplishing this result on a cost-effective basis is largely a function of our marketing capabilities, our management of the investment process, our ability to provide efficient services and our access to financing sources on acceptable terms, including equity financing (since we no longer have the ability to call capital from our pre-IPO investors).
+Accomplishing this result on a cost-effective basis is largely a function of our marketing capabilities, our management of the investment process, our ability to provide efficient services and our access to financing sources on acceptable terms, including equity financing.
 Moreover, our ability to structure investments may also depend upon the participation of other prospective investors.
 For example, our ability to offer loans above a certain size and to structure loans in a certain way may depend on our ability to partner with other investors.
 As a result, we could fail to capture some investment opportunities if we cannot provide "one-stop" financing to a potential portfolio company either alone or with other investment partners.